-The Gypsy Moths starring Burt Lancaster, Deborah Kerr and Gene Hackman begins showing in the United States.
+The Gypsy Moths starring Burt Lancaster, Deborah Kerr, and Gene Hackman begins showing in the United States.
 The film follows skydiving barnstormers through a July 4th weekend.

-Theaters begin showing the film Desperately Seeking Susan starring Madonna, Rosanna Arquette and Aidan Quinn
+Theaters begin showing the film Desperately Seeking Susan starring Madonna, Rosanna Arquette, and Aidan Quinn

-Janet Jackson releases single “Runaway.”
+Janet Jackson releases the single “Runaway.”